PokemonGoMap/RocketMap/docs/first-run/commandline.md

                         [-vci VERSION_CHECK_INTERVAL] [-el ENCRYPT_LIB]
                         [-odt ON_DEMAND_TIMEOUT] [--disable-blacklist]
                         [-tp TRUSTED_PROXIES] [--api-version API_VERSION]
-                        [-v [filename.log] | -vv [filename.log]]
+                        [-v | --verbosity VERBOSE] [--no-file-logs]
+                        [--log-path LOG_PATH]

-    Args that start with '--' (eg. -a) can also be set in a config file or specified via -cf).
+    Args that start with '--' (eg. -a) can also be set in a config file (/config/config.ini or specified via -cf).
 The recognized syntax for setting (key, value) pairs is based on the INI and YAML formats (e.g. key=value or foo=TRUE).
 For full documentation of the differences from the standards please refer to the ConfigArgParse documentation.
-If an arg is specified in more than one place, then commandline values override environment variables which override config qfile values which override defaults.
+If an arg is specified in more than one place, then commandline values override environment variables which override config file values which override defaults.

     optional arguments:
       -h, --help            show this help message and exit [env var: